rubin-dp0/dp1-sci-prep-seminars/strong-lensing/SL-demo_search_for_lenses.md

-# Strong Lensing Demo: Searching for potential foreground lens galaxies
+# Searching for potential foreground lens galaxies

 For the Portal Aspect of the Rubin Science Platform at data.lsst.cloud.